Breast Augmentation Revision Colombia

 After you have scheduled surgery, you will be given a detailed list of what you need to bring.
 But you do not need to bring a special bra or anything in particular with you.

-What type of anesthesia will I have for breast augmentation surgery?
+What type of anesthesia will I have for Breast augmentation revision Colombia?

 General anesthesia is appropriate for breast augmentation surgery.
 We prefer a “light” general anesthesia, where a mask in the mouth is used rather than a tube through the vocal cords.
 The lighter anesthesia does not require paralysis, and we believe patients emerge from anesthesia more quickly and smoothly.
 We also use a long- acting local anesthetic to reduce discomfort significantly in the hours following the procedure.